sp4ce-cowboy/tp/docs/DeveloperGuide.md

 - 2a.
 User enters an incorrect format.
     - 2a1.
 UniCa$h displays an error message, requests for correct format.
     - 2a2.
 User enters command with new format.
-    Steps 2a1-2a2 are repeated until the format entered is correct.
+    - Steps 2a1-2a2 are repeated until the format entered is correct.

-    Use case resumes from Step 3.
+    - Use case resumes from Step 3.

-- 3a.
-UniCa$h does not find any results matching the filter.
-    - 3a1.
-UniCa$h displays a message informing the user that no results were found.
-    - Use Case ends.

-**Use Case: UC06 - Get Total Expenditure**
+**Use Case: UC05 - Get Total Expenditure**

 **MSS:**
 1. User enters the command to get the total expenditure.